 The best float tube for you depends on whether you want to fish, drift calmly, tackle river rapids, or just hang out in the pool.
 Check out our guide to the best float tube options in every category.

-- Best Fishing Float Tube: Outcast Fish Cat 4-LCS Float Tube
+- Best for Fishing: Outcast Fish Cat 4-LCS Float Tube

-- Best River Tube: NRS Big River Float Tube
+- Best for Rivers: NRS Big River Float Tube

-- Best Lake Float: FLOAT-EH Loon Pool Float for Adults
+- Best for Lakes: FLOAT-EH Loon Pool Float for Adults

-- Best Floating Tube For Kids: Big Summer Inflatable Pirate Boat Pool Float for Kids with Built-In Squirt Gun
+- Best For Kids: Big Summer Inflatable Pirate Boat Pool Float for Kids with Built-In Squirt Gun

-- Best Cheap Float Tube: Intex River Run I Sport Lounge
+- Best Budget: Intex River Run I Sport Lounge

 Features To Consider As You Shop For The Best Float Tube

 A float tube is the ideal vessel for exploring calm to moderately choppy waters.
 Casting for fish while floating down a slowly flowing stream, cruising down a river, and simply bobbing around a pond or pool are all classic float tube activities.
 You wouldn’t want to take them out on the open ocean or a whitewater river, of course, but float tubes are a popular choice for many more relaxing waterways.